 In 2011, Cantor Heller was offered the role of acting Rabbi and Cantor of the Jewish community in Medellin, which was celebrating its 80th anniversary.
 Here, he was instrumental in the renovations of the synagogue building, the creation of the Jewish Security Group and relationships with the other Jewish communities and interfaith relations.

 Cantor Heller joined Belsize Square Synagogue with his family in June 2013, becoming its sixth Chazan.
 Since his arrival Cantor Heller has had the opportunity to sing with amongst others the Wallace Ensemble, the Zemel Choir and on several special occasions marking the 75th anniversary of the synagogue.
 He has sung in concerts and performed with our professional and community choirs at the International Louis Lewandowski Festival in Berlin, and also at Westminster Abbey during his first year.

 “I am very proud to be the Cantor of Belsize Square Synagogue, well known for its music, and I look forward to many years serving the community as its Cantor and preserving its musical heritage.”

 As an internationally acclaimed Cantor, Dr Paul Heller has sung at various occasions in presence of royalty, Nobel prize winners, prime ministers and other dignitaries.

-He is a member of the Cantors Assembly and the European Cantors Association..
+Cantor Heller was a member of the Cantors Assembly for 12 years and is part of the European Cantors Association since 2013.